NickKohse/nhl_odds/README.md

 # NHL Odds
-A program which odds for games on a particular day, and possibly playoff odds in the
+A program which calculates odds for NHL games, and possibly playoff odds in the future
 ## Algorithm
 ### Four Factors
 - Overall Record
 - Head to Head Record
+- Shots for and against
-- Possession
+- Special teams
--Multiplying these three together gives chance home team will win as a decimal from 0 - 1
+- Multiplying these four together gives chance home team will win as a decimal from 0 - 1
 #### Overall Record
 - (Points % Home) / (Points % Away + Points % Home)
 #### H2H